AshleshNayak/Tik-Tac-Toe-Game/README.md

 2.Navigate to the project directory: cd tic-tac-toe

-🚀 Usage
+🚀 Usage:

 Open index.html in your web browser to start the game.

-🛠 Technologies Used
+🛠 Technologies Used:

     HTML: Used to create the structure of the game.
     CSS: Used to style the game board and other elements.